freedomofpress/securedrop-workstation/README.md

 qfile-agent : Fatal error: File copy: Disk quota exceeded; Last file: <...> (error type: Disk quota exceeded) '/usr/lib/qubes/qrexec-client-vm dom0 qubes.Receiveupdates /usr/lib/qubes/qfile-agent /var/lib/qubes/dom0-updates/packages/*.rpm' failed with exit code 1!
 ```

+When the installation process completes, a number of new VMs will be available on your machine, all prefixed with `sd-`.

+Proceed to the following steps to clean up templates on workstation, which are necessary due to the inclusion of end-of-life templates in Qubes 4.0.

 ##### Upgrading `sys-net`, `sys-usb` and `sys-firewall` to fedora-28

 Qubes 4.0 ships with end-of-life fedora-26 templates which are used by default for `sys-net`, `sys-firewall` and `sys-usb`.
 One needs to manually upgrade their `sys-net`, `sys-firewall` and `sys-usb` VMs to fedora-28.
-The following commands should be run for all three VMs:
+The following commands should be run for all VMs that use the fedora-26 template:

 ```
 qvm-kill sys-net